-- Reviews the Internal Model Governance Framework, at least once a year; - Identifies and challenges the need for model change to reflect material changes in the corporate risk profile; - Monitors and manages operational risk and ensures the modelling of operational risk within the Internal Model reflects the Unum EEA's operational risks; - Carries out quarterly review of risks and controls within RCOM and the Internal Model; - Reviews the policies owned by the UK Chief Risk Officer (CRO) at least once a year; - Oversees divisional "deep dives" into the risk profile of each business area; - Oversees ongoing independent validation of the Internal Model, including managing plans for future development of the model; and - Promotes a corporate culture that reflects Unum EEA's risk and capital vision.
+- Reviews the Internal Model Governance Framework, at least once a year; - Identifies and challenges the need for model change to reflect material changes in the corporate risk profile; - Monitors and manages operational risk and ensures the modelling of operational risk within the Internal Model reflects the Unum EEA's operational risks; - Carries out quarterly review of risks and controls within RCOM and the Internal Model; - Reviews the policies owned by the UK Chief Risk Officer (CRO) at least once a year; - Oversees divisional "deep dives" into the risk profile of each business area; - Manages plans for future development of the Internal Model including tracking any remediation actions; - Promotes a corporate culture that reflects Unum EEA's risk and capital vision; and - Monitors the financial risks from climate change.

-The UK Chief Risk Officer has a matrix reporting line both to the Group Chief Risk Officer and the UK Chief Executive Officer, as well as regular direct contact with the non-executive Risk Committee chairman.
+The UK CRO has a matrix reporting line both to the Group CRO and the UK CEO as well as regular direct contact with the non-executive Risk Committee chair.